Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/RACONLINEBUILD.md

 # Using PCSX2 1.7.0 (R&C Online Build)

-This is a guide on how to configure atomic83's PCSX2 build created specifically for Ratchet Online.
+This is a guide on how to configure atomic83's PCSX2 1.7.0 build created specifically for Ratchet Online.

-_This guide is by DeathBySnowman, last revised 2 April 2022._
+_This guide is by DeathBySnowman, last revised 17 May 2022._

-Results using any version of PCSX2 will depend greatly on your processor, graphics card, network connection, and other factors.

-That said, if purchasing a PS2 is not an option for you and you would like to attempt to optimize online game performance/minimize lag/etc., you may want to try this beta build of PCSX2 1.7.0 that was created specifically for Ratchet and Clank Online.
+If you would like to attempt to optimize online game performance/minimize lag/etc., you may want to try this beta build of PCSX2 1.7.0 that was created specifically for Ratchet and Clank Online.

-The screenshots below are from my Windows 10 PC.
-I am not a PCSX2 expert, so please let me know if anything below is incorrect or doesn’t make sense.
-Thank you!

 Set up as follows: